Internships at ISCP

 Research for ISCP programs

-Three days a week for a minimum of four months is required and availability for occasional evening programming.
+Three to four days a week for a minimum of four months is required and availability for occasional evening programming.

 ISCP is a equal opportunity employer and does not discriminate on the basis of race, color, religion, sex, age, creed, national origin, veteran status, physical or mental disability, sexual orientation in any program or activity it operates.